Regulations for Determining Residency and Tuition Charges

 5. The student’s Nevada voter registration.

-Residency for Alien Students
+Residency for Noncitizen Students5

 Board of Regents Handbook, Title 4, Chapter 15, Section 6

-2. An alien holding another type of visa (or no visa) shall not be classified as a resident student pursuant to this Subsection, except as may be required by federal law or court decisions and upon due consideration of evidence of Nevada residence.
+2. An noncitizen holding another type of visa (or no visa) shall not be classified as a resident student pursuant to this Subsection, except as may be required by federal law or court decisions and upon due consideration of evidence of Nevada residence.

 3. The Vice Chancellor for Academic and Student Affairs shall establish procedures governing visa classifications for the purpose of determining eligibility for classification as a resident student.